William Sprague IV: Personal life

 William's financial and political fortunes rapidly deteriorated in 1873, with the financial panic.
 His holdings were extensive both in Rhode Island and nationally.
 The death of his father-in-law, Salmon P. Chase, in the same year who had become Chief Justice of the United States, added to his family problems.
 Severe setbacks occurred to the A. & W. Sprague Company following the Panic of 1873.

+Marriage

 Likewise, the Spragues' marriage unravelled as William began to drink more, had affairs with other women and began to criticize Kate's spending.
 Kate allegedly had an affair with New York senator Roscoe Conkling.
 According to popular rumor, in 1879 Sprague chased Conkling off his Narragansett estate after catching him with Kate, thus ending the alleged affair.

 The couple divorced in 1882.
 William stayed with his father and the daughters lived with Kate Chase, who took back her maiden name after the divorce.
 After spending some time in Europe, Kate lived with her daughters outside Washington, D.C. at Edgewood, her father's estate.
 When her only son Willie Sprague killed himself at age 25 in 1890, Kate Chase became a recluse.
-She died at her homestead, Edgewood, in poverty in 1899.
+She died in poverty at her homestead, Edgewood, in 1899.